 Unlike other WordPress default themes, this WordPress default theme supports some great features, such as wide and full-width alignments, custom logo and background, customizable fonts, automatic feed links, post thumbnails, title tags, the search form, the commenting form, five customizable menu locations, two footer widgets, and some others.

-Default WordPress themes, like Twenty Twenty, are usually quite reliable and regularly improved, so you can safely use it for blogging, portfolios and other types of websites.
+Default WordPress themes, like Twenty Twenty, are usually quite reliable and regularly improved, so you can safely use them for blogging, portfolios, and other types of websites.

 As for the Twenty Twenty child theme, you need to create it separately.